 It seems that I spend a lot of time in this column talking about funding (and the lack thereof) and decrying the federal government for not giving the surface transportation industry the money it needs to not only keep up with capacity but just to preserve the system of roads we have.
 And here we go again.

 As I write this editorial column in early October, the government is in the second week of its shutdown.
-I guess it’s not surprise that a small minority is holding up the work of the government with the healthcare issue that has nothing to do with passing a budget.
+I guess it’s not a surprise that a small minority is holding up the work of the federal government with the healthcare issue that has nothing to do with passing a budget.
 This Congress just can’t seem to work together.

 It’s estimated the Highway Trust Fund (HTF) will be bankrupt by 2015 and MAP-21 (Moving Ahead for Progress in the 21st Century Act) is set to expire in September 2014.
 Infrastructure projects are already being put on hold because of the uncertainty of federal funding.